hummingbot/hummingbot-site/docs/support-hummingbot.md

 ## Supporting Hummingbot on Binance

-After using our referral code to sign up for Binance, we currently receive the following portion of trading fees you pay, at zero cost to you.
-We are discussing with Binance how to share a portion to users, as we already do for Gate.io, OKX, and other exchanges.
+Use our referral code to sign up for Binance, and we will receive the following portion of trading fees you pay, at zero cost to you.

 | % Trading fee rebate  | Binance Spot | Binance Futures |
 |-----------------------|--------------|-----------------|
 | Hummingbot Foundation | 45%          | 30%             |

-Learn more about the [Binance Broker Program](https://www.binance.com/en/broker).
+Currently, we are discussing with Binance how to share a portion to users, as we already do for Gate.io, OKX, and other exchanges.

 ### For Hummingbot users